ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 1. From the **DASHBOARDS** tab, select **Default Dashboards**.
 Then, select **Network > Overview**.

    The following dashboard is displayed.
-It shows information about all resources that are monitored thorugh the instance.
+It shows information about all resources that are monitored through the instance.

    ![](images/solution55-openshift-ibm-cloud-hidden/dashboard-img-2.png)